Saksham-Education for Life

-The very first objective of SHAPES is to help the unprivileged students.
-SHAPES is awarding the scholarship under this project of “SAKSHAM-Education for Life” as an award of financial aid to students for further education.
+Very first objective of SHAPES is to help the unprivileged students.
+SHAPES is awarding scholarship under this project of “SAKSHAM-Education for Life” as an award of financial aid to students for further education.
 The name of the scholarship is “Gift an Education for Life”.
 It is offered only to underprivileged meritorious students across India.
 It will be awarded to students on various criteria usually reflecting the values and purpose of the donor or founder.
 For the development & growth of the community, we need to cultivate education sector in various ways.
-The scholarship is a great way to help the meritorious underprivileged students.
+Scholarship is a great way to help the meritorious under privileged students.

-All you need to do is enroll once in the scholarship of this project.
+All you need to do is enroll once for scholarship of this project.
 SHAPES will work on students’ selection and will send further for the needy students.
-Every penny you give helps us in a great way to better serve the community.
+Every Penny you give helps us in a great way to better serve the community.
 We need your continuous support.

-We request you to enroll in monthly donation program with any amount which automatically transfers from your account to SHAPES.
+We request you to enroll into monthly donation program with any amount which automatically transfers from your account to SHAPES.